PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Water Flow and Tides

-Understanding Chocolate Bayou's water movement is crucial:
+Understanding Chocolate Bayou's water movement pattern is crucial for success:

 • Upper bayou: Flow depends on rainfall and rice field releases

-• Lower bayou: Tide-driven with 1-2 foot swings
+• Lower bayou: Tide-driven with 1-2 foot swings affecting fishing

 • Best flow: Incoming tide brings clear Gulf water and active fish